dIOGOLOC/codes_escritos/fast_xml/README.md

 $ python get_STATION_INFORMATION.py
 ```

-- You need to create your XML file:
+- After that you need to create your XML file:

 ```shell
 $ python create_XML_network.py